-1COM(2009)163 final
+&lt;sup>1 COM(2009)163 final

-- Environmental objectives should be enshrined in the CFP as a prerequisite to fulfilling social and economic objectives; the precautionary approach and the ecosystem-based approach to fisheries management must form the fundamental basis upon which EU fisheries management is built. - The CFP should define a decision-making framework ensuring that decisions are taken at the appropriate levels, differentiating between long-term strategic and operational management decisions. - ➤ The CFP should define instruments and competencies which deliver sustainable fishing power2 at EU and regional level; this should include legally-binding and time-bound fishing power limits per fishery, or group of fisheries, in a given area in the case of multi-species fisheries. - Access rules should be based on a set of criteria that ensure a transition to, and support for, environmentally and socially sustainable fishing. - The decision-making processes should be transparent and participatory.
+- > Environmental objectives should be enshrined in the CFP as a prerequisite to fulfilling social and economic objectives; the precautionary approach and the ecosystem-based approach to fisheries management must form the fundamental base upon which fisheries management is built within the CFP. - > The CFP defines a decision-making framework that ensures decisions are taken at the appropriate levels, differentiating between long-term strategic and operational management decisions. - The CFP should define instruments and competencies which deliver sustainable fishing capacity at EU and regional level; this includes legally-binding and time-bound capacity limits per fishery, both in quantitative and qualitative terms. - Access rules should be based on a set of criteria that ensure a transition to, and support for, environmentally and socially sustainable fishing. - The decision-making processes should be transparent and participatory.